ponty/pyusb/docs/tutorial.rst

 Control yourself
 ----------------

-Besides the transfers functions, the module ``usb.control`` offers functions which implement the standard USB control requests and the ``usb.util`` module has the convenience function ``get_string`` specifically to return string descriptors.
+Besides the transfers functions, the module ``usb1.control`` offers functions which implement the standard USB control requests and the ``usb1.util`` module has the convenience function ``get_string`` specifically to return string descriptors.

 Additional Topics